Is Wind Renewable or Nonrenewable? Get the Facts

 Types of Wind Turbines

 Although they all use the power of wind, wind turbines come in different designs and applications.
-Onshore giants reach for the sky, small distributed turbines serve community scale needs, while massive offshore turbines stand tall in the ocean.
+Utility-scale wind turbines reach for the sky, small distributed turbines serve community-scale needs, while offshore wind power turbines stand tall in the ocean.
 These types of turbines have a specific purpose.
+This variety of turbine configurations means an adaptable and robust way to capture wind power capacity.

-This variety of turbine configurations means an adaptable and robust way to capture wind energy.
-The versatility of these different models makes wind as flexible as it is powerful to generate energy on small and large scale.
+The versatility of these different models makes wind as flexible as it is powerful to generate energy on both small and large scales.

 Among the many energy sources, there is a clear distinction between those that are renewable and those that are not.
 Renewable energy never ends, always renewing itself with no beginning or end.
 However, nonrenewable resources will be exhausted as we use them.

-Characteristics of Renewable Energy
+Characteristics and Examples of Renewable Sources of Energy

-Renewable energy is the ultimate sustainable power.
+Renewable energy sources are the ultimate sustainable power.
 Energy sources like wind and solar are far removed from finite resources, providing endless and clean energy.
 These renewables, with their low environmental imprint and regenerative capacities, lay the groundwork for a future in which human energy use has a minimum impact on the Earth.

 Characteristics of Nonrenewable Energy

 On the other hand, nonrenewable energy sources, such as fossil fuels, are like an endless feast that will eventually run out.
 These fuels, which are essentially concentrated prehistoric organic stuff, provide us with a lot of energy but are limited in supply.
 Their usage comes at a high cost in terms of environmental damage and greenhouse gas emissions, endangering the fragile balance of our world.
+For example, nuclear energy is considered non-renewable because it depends on the extraction of Uranium, which is a finite resource, meaning its availability is reducing and cannot be replaced.

 This is a call to switch to more renewable and eco-friendly forms of energy to save our world for the next generation.